Showing posts with label pelham. Show all posts

 We stayed until they closed at 5 P.M.

-We bought some fudge, and cokes and snacked.
+We bought some fudge, Cokes, and snacks.

-Lora, Marcus, Jr., and Madison rode the Hamster wheel and we all rode the bathtubs and potty seat scooters.
+Lora, Marcus, Jr., and Madison rode the Hamster wheel, and we all rode the bathtubs and potty seat scooters.

-Lora thanked the man but she did not know about the money until he had walked away.
+Lora thanked the man, but she did not know about the money until he had walked away.

 We stayed until the park closed at 5 P.M.

-Lora fed Meadow and we rode home in the rain.
+Lora fed Meadow, and we rode home in the rain.
 We did not know that there was a tornado warning all around us.

-The Lord was looking out for us that day and we made it home safe and sound.
+The Lord was looking out for us that da,y and we made it home safe and sound.